-Premature discharge of the Nexus 6P battery
+Premature draining of the Nexus 6P battery

 Summary of the class action

 Judge Gary D.D.
 Morrison of the Superior Court dismissed the application and refused to authorize the class action, but Mr. Tenzer appealed that decision and the Court of Appeal ruled in his favour.
 On May 11, 2020, the Court of Appeal authorized the class action.